-For information on various types of email fraud, please visit the Email Fraud / Phishing page on the RCMP websiteOpens a new website in a new window.
+For information on various types of email fraud, please visit the E-mail Fraud / Phishing page on the RCMP websiteOpens a new website in a new window.

 The Canadian Anti-Fraud Centre has published some tips on how to protect yourself:

-• If it sounds too good to be true, it is.
+- If it sounds to good to be true, it is.